Colleges Where Acceptance Rates Have Decreased the Most Since 2001

 Find out which university offers the cheapest online MBA program from this comprehensive list of the most affordable programs.

 #1.
 University of Chicago

 - Chicago, Illinois

-Students can be found delving into the University of Chicago's more than 50 majors, including architectural studies and art history, astrophysics, biological sciences, data science, and human rights.
-Bringing inspiration to campus are regular speakers.
-Some who have hit the stage in the past: Supreme Court Justice Elena Kagan, Chance the Rapper, Canadian Prime Minister Justin Trudeau, Senator Bernie Sanders, Jon Stewart, and former President Barack Obama.
+Students can be found delving into the University of Chicago's more than 50 majors, including art history, astrophysics, biological sciences, computer science, and human rights.
+Bringing inspiration to campus are regular speakers, including Supreme Court Justice Elena Kagan, Chance the Rapper, Canadian Prime Minister Justin Trudeau, Senator Bernie Sanders, Jon Stewart, and former President Barack Obama.